braedongough/typescript-workshop/README.md

 ## Workshop structure ⛩

-Each section will include a lesson, exercise, and solution.
+Each section of the workshop is numbered and named after the subject, e.g. 01-ts-config-and-using-types.
+Each section will include a lesson and exercise.
+We will work through the exercise together to find the solution.

-`lesson.md` will contain the plan and notes for each section.

-`lesson/` will act as out scratch pad during the lesson.

-Within `exercise/` you'll find an `exercise.md` which outlines what you'll need to do.

-`solution/` contains my solution to the questions in `exercise.md`
+`app/` contains a create-react-app that we will be converting from JS to TS through the course of this workshop.
+This will be done during each exercise throughout each section.

 ## How it works

 Process for every lesson:

 1. Lesson + Q&A
-    - Example code from lesson will be pushed to repo so you can reference it during the exercises
 2. Exercise
-    - ~20 to 30 minutes per exercise
+    - ~10 to 30 minutes per exercise
     - I recommend reading through all of the questions in an exercise before coding
     - Go slow and read the errors.
 Typescript will usually guide you in the right direction.
 3. Solution